Hamilton Princess & Beach Club: History

 The 'Princess Hotel' opened its doors on 1 January 1885.
 Since then it has had a number of operators.
-Although recent operators have modified the name, to the Hamilton Princess following the completion of the Southampton Princess, and current operators Fairmont Hotels and Resorts prefix the name of their own group, to most Bermudians it remains "The Princess".
+Although recent operators have modified the name, to the Hamilton Princess & Beach Club following the completion of the Southampton Princess, and current operators Fairmont Hotels and Resorts prefix the name of their own group, to most Bermudians it remains "The Princess".